sitiny/mr-to-pct/README.md

 The bias correction and noise masking can be optionally applied within the script by setting `prep_t1 = True`.

+## Troubleshooting

+If you have problems with the ANTsPy installation, you can try running it without the ANTs bias-correction and head masking.
+To do this, change the third line of the mr-to-pct_infer.ipynb to: `from utils.infer_funcs_noants import do_mr_to_pct`.
+This will work best if you supply a bias-corrected and head masked T1-weighted MR image.

 ## Citing this work